kosli-dev/cli/docs.kosli.com/content/get_familiar_with_Kosli/_index.md

 being deployed to a given runtime environment.

-## Deploy SW to server and report the deployment to Kosli
+## Deploying SW to the server and reporting the deployment to Kosli

 Simulate deploying our SW to the server
 ```shell